TonyCYTW/TonyCYTW.github.io/_pages/about.md

   - /about.html
 ---
 ## Hi, I am Yiqun
 Welcome to my webiste.
 A recent graduate from UC Berkeley, I am interested in statistical methodologies driven by real-world applications, especially in public health and genomics.

 Starting from Fall 2017, I will be a graduate student in Biostatistics at UW Seattle.

 In my spare time, I love cooking, baking, hiking and reading.

 ## Research Profile

+I am extremely grateful to have worked in a few different projects during my undergraduate studies:

 ## Miscellaneous

+#Life philosophy:
+More often than not, you cannot have it all but you can always have a slice of cake instead.
+#Trying to read more:
+Raymond Carver, functional analysis, FATE series